Cards hold off Mets 7-6 in 11 to move into playoff position

 Báez tied it with a leadoff drive in the ninth, sending the first pitch from Giovanny Gallegos to left field beyond a leaping O’Neill and over the orange home run line on the blue wall.

 It was the first time Báez tied a big league game with a homer in the ninth inning or later.
-He came out of the dugout for a curtain call as the Citi Field crowd of 21,825 chanted his name — just weeks ago, Báez was scorned by Mets rooters and the front office for a thumbs-down gesture that was a dig at booing fans.
+He came out of the dugout for a curtain call as the Citi Field crowd of 21,825 chanted his name.

+Just weeks ago, Báez was scorned by Mets rooters and the front office for a thumbs-down gesture that was a dig at booing fans.

 The free-swinging Báez also walked three times and had a bunt single in the first that gave New York a 2-0 lead.

+“We didn’t come through in situations to score more runs,” manager Luis Rojas said.

-O’Neill had an RBI single and scored in the fourth as the Cardinals erased a two-run deficit against starter Marcus Stroman.
+O’Neill hit an RBI single and scored in the fourth as the Cardinals erased a two-run deficit against starter Marcus Stroman.

-Michael Conforto drove in two runs for the Mets, who have dropped the first two games of this pivotal series, damaging their dwindling chances in a crowded NL wild-card race.
+Michael Conforto drove in two runs for the Mets, who have dropped the first two games of this pivotal series — damaging their dwindling postseason chances.

+“We’ve got to compete.
+That’s the only thing we can do right now,” Báez said.

 TRAINER’S ROOM

 Mets: Second-string catcher Tomás Nido (sprained left thumb) and Reed (right forearm inflammation) were reinstated from the 10-day injured list.
 Nido batted eighth and went 0 for 3.
-Reserve catcher Patrick Mazeika and reliever Yennsy Díaz were optioned to Triple-A Syracuse. … There’s a chance OF Brandon Nimmo (strained right hamstring) could return this weekend against Philadelphia, manager Luis Rojas said. … RHP Noah Syndergaard is expected to face hitters in the next few days.
+Reserve catcher Patrick Mazeika and reliever Yennsy Díaz were optioned to Triple-A Syracuse. … Rojas said there’s a chance OF Brandon Nimmo (strained right hamstring) could return this weekend against Philadelphia. … RHP Noah Syndergaard is expected to face hitters in the next few days.
 Syndergaard has been slowed in his recovery from March 2020 Tommy John surgery by a sore elbow and a positive COVID-19 test.

 BLACK AND BLUE